 - First and foremost, flaxseed is a wonderful source of fiber.
 Fiber seems to be the hardest nutrient for me to grasp and it’s so important for us women to get our fair share each day.

 - Flaxseed is loaded with essential fatty acids (“essential” – meaning that they must be consumed because our bodies don’t make them)

 Note: It’s been written and noted that flaxseed can cause bloating so you’ll want to start out small (1 TBL or less) and build up.
 Also, very important – flaxseed because of its thick husk must be grounded in order to work at its best and to be digested well.
 Don’t grind until you’re ready to eat them.
 Once ground, flaxseed has about a 2-week shelf life.
 I keep mine whole in the freezer, then once I grind, I keep them in the frig or on the shelf as I eat them almost every day.
 Flaxseed can be found online and in stores.

-- Chia seeds can help you lose weight b/c they reduce food cravings
+- These seeds can help you lose weight b/c they reduce food cravings

-- Chia seeds make you feel full faster
+- Will give you a feel full faster

 - They are the richest plant source for Omega-3

 - I’ve read that they reduce blood pressure – but I don’t know that for a fact.